 3. The Venetian

-The Venetian is where my family stayed on our first trip to Las Vegas with our kids our our first trip with our kids in 2015.
+The Venetian is where my family stayed on our first trip to Las Vegas with our kids in 2015.
 The hotel has a perfect location mid-strip within walking distance of a lot of activities families will want to experience.
 Within the hotel itself, we loved taking a gondola ride with our children and also eating some sweet treats at Carlo’s Bakery (of Cake Boss fame).

 The pool at the Venetian is fairly basic, so I’d consider this hotel when visiting during times of year when being at the pool isn’t a top activity (most Vegas pools are closed in the winter months anyway).
 We were there during some spring days when it wasn’t quite warm enough to enjoy more than a short visit at the pool, so it worked for us.